hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/aggregates/2-fetch-aggregates.md

 // ...
 ```

-Now let's update our generated SQL to use the generated target list:
+We'll create a new generated SQL function within `fetch_aggregates()` to use the generated target list:

 ```typescript
 // ...